-nctoolkit.DataSet.vertical interp
+nctoolkit.DataSet.vertical_interp

-DataSet.vertical_interp(self, levels=None)
+DataSet.vertical_interp(self, levels=None, fixed=None, thickness=None)

-Verticaly interpolate a dataset based on given vertical levels This is calculated for each time step and grid cell
+Vertically interpolate a dataset based on given vertical levels.
+This is calculated for each time step and grid cell Note: This requires consistent vertical levels in space.
+For the likes of sigma-coordinates, please use to_zlevels.

-Parameters levels (list, int or str) - list of vertical levels, for example depths for an ocean model, to vertically interpolate to.
+• levels (list, int or str) - list of vertical levels, for example depths for an ocean model, to vertically interpolate to.
 These must be floats or ints.